DesktopMan/desticli/README.md

 ### normalize - Item normalization

 The only feature of Desticli at the moment.
 Evenly destributes the given items across all your characters.
-The vault will not be normalized but it must have one free slot.
+The vault will not be normalized but it must have one free general slot.

 #### Item groups